angelloghernan/lingwa/README.md

     } } ).start();

    ```
-   * (POST/Create): If current user creates new post, create a new Post
+   * (POST/Create): If current user creates new content, create a new Post
-   * (POST/Update): If current user likes post, tell server
+   * (POST/Update): If current user likes content, tell server
-   * (POST/Create): If current user replies to a post, create a Reply
+   * (POST/Create): If current user replies to a content, create a Reply
 * Search
-   * (READ/Get): Get users with matching keywords in their name and posts with matching keywords in their name (may or may not be feasible)
+   * (READ/Get): Get users with matching keywords in their name and contents with matching keywords in their name (may or may not be feasible)
 * User Profile
    * (READ/Get): Get user information (username, bio, profilePicture)
-   * (READ/Get): Get posts created by user and show under main profile
+   * (READ/Get): Get contents created by user and show under main profile
-   * (POST/Update): If current user likes/unlikes post, tell server
+   * (POST/Update): If current user likes/unlikes content, tell server
-   * (POST/Create): If current user replies to a post, create a Reply
+   * (POST/Create): If current user replies to a content, create a Reply
    * (POST/Create): If current user follows user, create new entry in follower table
    * (Delete): If current user unfollows user, delete entry in follower table
 * My Profile
    * (READ/Get): Get same user information as above
-   * (READ/Get): Get books uploaded by user, liked posts, and saved words for display in My Stuff page
+   * (READ/Get): Get books uploaded by user, liked contents, and saved words for display in My Stuff page
    * (POST/Create): If user uploads book, create new Book
 * Content View
    * (READ/Get): Get book (epub) information to be displayed